In my experience, those with a plan or strategy can avoid bad decisions and make fewer mistakes.

-Because of the different timelines your goals may have, we want to get the balance of what we invest in right so we don’t risk it for when we need, but also that we gain a decent return.
+Because of the different timelines, your goals may have, we want to get the balance of what we invest in right so we don’t risk it for when we need it, but also that we gain a decent return.

-If you’ve seen what it invests your superannuation in, it’s most likely a mix of stocks, bonds and cash.
-Here the super funds look at your years from retirement and diversify the difference assets so you can still get good growth without risking it all.
+If you’ve seen what it invests your superannuation in, it’s most likely a mix of stocks, bonds, and cash.
+Here the super funds look at your years from retirement and diversify the different assets so you can still get good growth without risking it all.

 You can also invest in a blend of the asset classes for each of your goals.
 An excellent example is a house deposit.

-If you wanted to save $100,000 in 10 years' time, you could but 50% of the money into stocks and 50% into bonds.
-You would sacrifice some potential reward here by having only half the savings in stocks, but half in bonds will keeps things smoother for you.
+If you wanted to save $100,000 in 10 years' time, you could put 50% of the money into stocks and 50% into bonds.
+You would sacrifice some potential reward here by having only half the savings in stocks, but half in bonds will keep things smoother for you.

 Now think about how you will allocate your savings for each goal and define the asset classes.